wfhartford/svn-to-git/README.md

 repositories built.
 Take a close look at the repositories and their history, figure out what's wrong, adjust the rules files accordingly and do it all again.

+If many Subversion repositores are being migrated, and the rules files are laid out as described in the previous section, the `transport-all.sh` script can be used to perform many migrations concurrently.

+## Bitbucket upload
+We've decided to host our source repositories on Bitbucket Server (aka.
+Stash).
+To that end, this repository includes a couple scripts which perform actions in Bitbucket Server:
+* `bitbucket-conf.sh` - Exports variables used by other Bitbucket scripts, modify this script to define the server location, and project name.
+This script assumes the existence of a file named `.bitbucket-token` which must contain a personal access token.
+This token can be obtained from Bitbucket server and must provide project admin rights on the project to which the Git repositories will be uploaded.
+* `bitbucket-upload.sh` - Uploads all git repos in the `repo` directory to the configured project in the configured Bitbucket server.
+* `bitbucket-delete-all-repositories.sh` - *WARNING* - Permenently deletes all
+repositories from the configured Bitbucket project and server with names matching the files and directories in the `repo` directory.